rawgene/rawg/doc/setupguide.md

 * pydot
 * sqlalchemy

-To install/check python packages, run `pip3 install -r requirements.txt` in `./rawg`
+To install/check python packages, in `./rawg` run `pip3 install -r requirements.txt`
+Note that you will need to have pip3 installed

 ### Config local setting file
 Copy and modify the setting file for the webportal which is located under `./rawg/webportal/webportal/settings.py`.
 You should make a copy of this and call it `local_settings.py` under the same parent directory.